The Rise Of The Stay-At-Home Grandma: A Mother & Daughter In Conversation

 Advertisement

-“I always wished I had my mum around to help me when you were little” my mum told me at the time of the offer.
+“I always wished I had my mom around to help me when you were little” my mom told me at the time of the offer.
 “This is something I want to do for you.”

 Grandparents who help raise their grandchildren aren't unusual — a 2015 Pew Research study found 22% of Americans grandparents provide regular childcare for their grandkids.
 But it's interesting to see the upper middle class white career women who rejected stay-at-home motherhood in the '80s and '90s embrace the stay-at-home grandma title.
 On Park Slope Parents, the infamous Brooklyn-based parenting community, there is an active grandparents group; there are the “accidental New Yorkers” who are “retiring” to live closer to their kids and grandkids; and esteemed newswoman Lesley Stahl — famous for a long career covering politics for CBS — even wrote a best-selling book about, of all things, becoming a grandma.